-Graphic aAs a confirmation to the said, graph b illustrates the increasing trend of the prices of PVC.
-Moreover, on the other hand, different parties, such as Statista or Walletinvestor forecast the prices of 2022 to be even higher than those of 2021.
+Moreover, on the other hand, different parties, such as Statista, or Walletinvestor forecast even higher prices of PVC for the coming years.
 All this arises major complication for companies, such as producers of plastic pipes, which among others use PVC as their main manufacturing material (PVC, but also alternative materials such as PP and PE contribute about 80% of the cost of the production of plastic pipes).

 All this in mind one would wonder what is the solution?
 The answer is simple but the application of it is not.
 The solution is either to substitute PVC with another material or to minimize its use in production.
 Thus, to date, does the world have a more sustainable alternative than PVC for the production of pipe?
 Not yet, at least not one that would replace PVC in resistance, durability or being less expensive, which brings us back to our main problem, the increasing prices of plastics.
 Then it remains the second solution, minimizing the use of PVC, without sacrificing properties.
 Reducing overweight and reducing virgin materials while maintaining performance.

 Rollepaal, the leader in pipe extrusion technology, comes in to offer two material saving solutions: